weinstein/website/_posts/2022-10-18-lego-clock.md

 ![ratcheting winding gear](/img/lego-clock/winding ratchet.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-The [H-loop chain design](https://www.youtube.com/watch?v=C6U09_QZjZU) is great because it allows the clock to continue running almost unaffected while rewinding without any additional parts besides the chain loop itself.
+The [H-loop chain design](https://www.youtube.com/watch?v=C6U09_QZjZU) is great because it allows the clock to continue running almost unaffected while rewinding, and doesn't require any additional parts for that feature.
 The only real downside is that it requires roughly twice as many chain links compared to a regular loop.

 Yanking on the chain to lift the weight and rewind the clock does put some additional tension on the drive gear.
-Unfortunately grasshopper clocks don't allow the pendulum to swing entirely freely, so the pendulum frequency that is dependent on the drive force.
-In theory, while winding, some drive force is added and causes the clock to run faster.
+Unfortunately grasshopper clocks don't allow the pendulum to swing entirely freely, so the pendulum frequency is dependent on the drive torque.
+In theory, while winding, some torque is added to the drive train and causes the clock to run faster.
-In practice, I find that its negligable.
+However in practice I find that its a negligable effect.

 This is what the hour/minute hand gearing looks like without any of the supports:

 ![hour and minute hand gear train](/img/lego-clock/hands gear train.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

 The coaxial hour and minute hands have a 12x gear ratio between them (16:16, 16:20, 24:8, 40:8).
-The minute hand is connected directly to the long central axle; the hour hand is a toothed 1x4 plate connected to the dark gray 16-tooth clutch gear.
+The minute hand is connected directly to the long central axle; the hour hand is a [toothed 1x4 plate](https://www.bricklink.com/v2/catalog/catalogitem.page?P=4263) connected to the dark gray [16-tooth clutch gear](https://www.bricklink.com/v2/catalog/catalogitem.page?P=6542).

-The red 16-tooth gear is where the minute hand connected to the rest of the gear train; there is a friction in in the red gear axled to a 24-tooth gear where the train continues.
+The red [16-tooth gear](https://www.bricklink.com/v2/catalog/catalogitem.page?P=18946) is where the minute hand connects to the rest of the gear train; there is a [2L axle with a friction pin](https://www.bricklink.com/v2/catalog/catalogitem.page?P=18651) in the red gear axled to a 24-tooth gear where the train continues.

-That friction pin is the key to allowing the hands to be set manually: it allows the weight to power the minute hand with small torques during normal operation, but slips when higher torques are applied by a human moving the minute hand.
+That friction pin is what allows the hands to be set manually: it allows the weight to power the minute hand with small torques during normal operation, but slips when higher torques are applied by a human moving the minute hand so that hand setting doesn't interfere with the escapement.

 Here's what the other side of the gear train looks without any supports:

 ![escapement drive train](/img/lego-clock/drive train.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-The axle with the red gear is the connection to the minute hand.
+The axle with the red gear is the connection to the minute hand (also pictured above).
-The next axle in the train (the axle with the large black 36-tooth gear and two stacked 24-tooth gears) is the axle driven by the weights; the rightmost 24-tooth gear is where the drive chain goes.
+The next axle in the train, with the large black 36-tooth gear and two stacked 24-tooth gears, is the axle driven by the weights; the rightmost 24-tooth gear is where the chain engages.
-The train snakes down and then back up to the green 40-tooth escapement wheel in a 90x[^5] ratio (36:12, 20:12, 24:12, 24:8, 24:8).
+The gear train snakes down and then back up to the green 40-tooth escapement wheel in a 90x[^5] ratio (36:12, 20:12, 24:12, 24:8, 24:8).

-The pendulum has bionicle teeth that sit on a knife edge made of angled liftarms to minimize friction:
+The pendulum has [bionicle teeth](https://www.bricklink.com/v2/catalog/catalogitem.page?P=41669) that sit on a knife edge suspension made of [angled liftarms](https://www.bricklink.com/v2/catalog/catalogitem.page?P=32348) to minimize friction:

 ![knife edge pendulum mount](/img/lego-clock/knife edge.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-A regular axle rotating inside of (and supported by) an axle hole wastes too much energy to friction to be efficient.
+A regular axle rotating inside of (and supported by) an axle hole has way too much friction and wastes too much energy to be efficient.

-The clock uses a [grasshopper escapement](https://en.wikipedia.org/wiki/Grasshopper_escapement) inspired by Dillon Sharlet's [grasshopper escapement](https://www.youtube.com/watch?v=To6Pg0Fo_8Q).
-The pendulum has some gray escapement pallets at the top for interfacing mechanically with the green escapement wheel:
+The clock uses a [grasshopper escapement](https://en.wikipedia.org/wiki/Grasshopper_escapement) inspired by Dillon Sharlet's [grasshopper escapement](https://www.youtube.com/watch?v=To6Pg0Fo_8Q), pictured below:

 ![grasshopper escapement](/img/lego-clock/grasshopper escapement.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

+The green 40-tooth gear is the escapement wheel powered by the falling weight.

+The pendulum has some gray escapement pallets made out of angled axle and pin connectors ([#5](https://www.bricklink.com/v2/catalog/catalogitem.page?P=32015) and [#2](https://www.bricklink.com/v2/catalog/catalogitem.page?P=32034)) and [pins](https://www.bricklink.com/v2/catalog/catalogitem.page?P=43093) for pallet teeth.
+The pallet stops sit behind the pallets and determine their resting angles.

 The escapement and pendulum cycle in steps:
   1. pallet A engages with the escapement teeth